 The edge of a leaf is called its margin.
 Leaf margins provide an easy classification tool, since this trait stays consistent within a species.
 At the most basic level, leaf margins are:

-I will be adding more images and examples of different leaf shapes in the near future but, for right now, it has stopped raining and hailing and my garden is calling.
+You can find lots of online illustrations of leaf shapes, but, for right now, it has stopped raining and hailing and my garden is calling.